Nabisco: Legal battles

-In 1997, the National Advertising Division of the Council of Better Business Bureaus became concerned with an ad campaign for Planters Deluxe Mixed Nuts.
+In 1997, the National Advertising Division of the Council of Better Business Bureau became concerned with an ad campaign for Planters Deluxe Mixed Nuts.
 The initial commercial featured a man and monkey deserted on an island.
 They discover a crate of Planters peanuts and rejoice in the peanuts' positive health facts.

 Nabisco made a detailed statement describing how their peanuts were healthier than most other snack products, going as far as comparing the nutritional facts of Planters peanuts to those of potato chips, Cheddar cheese chips, and popcorn.
 Technically, the commercials complied with United States Food and Drug Administration regulations, and they were allowed to continue.
 However, as requested by the National Advertising Division, Nabisco agreed to make fat content disclosure more conspicuous in future commercials.

 The company's A1 Steak Sauce was the subject of a suit filed against Arnie Kaye in US District Court on March 13, 1990.
 Kaye's delicatessen used a homemade sauce called "A2 Sauce," sold in both the International Deli and Stew Leonard's supermarkets in Westport, Connecticut.
 Summary judgement was rendered on March 18, 1991, by Judge Eginton who found in favor of Nabsico and ordered that they were entitled to recoup all profits from the sale of "A.2." sauce as well as attorney's fees.